PR doles out additional Rs 2m for upgradation of Shaddadpur Station platform

 He said that the contractor had stopped the construction work due to non-payment of bills and funds, adding that 50 percent of the renovation work had been already completed.
 However, the official said the requisite funds are being arranged for the remaining work.

-He said that the platform condition on the downside was in dilapidated condition therefore, it was decided to carry out its repair under the head of improvement and welfare expenditure.
+He said that on the downside, the platform was in dilapidated condition therefore, it was decided to carry out its repair under the head of improvement and welfare expenditure.
 The total budget for the construction and renovation work is Rs 22.686 million, out of which Rs 5.679 million is released and utilized by June 2022, he added.

 To a question, the official said that Pakistan Railways was a big organization comprising of around 63,000 employees and its network stretched across the country.